+Grade Note

 W Withdrawal

 M Military Leave of Absence

 AU Audit

 NR No report from instructor at the time grades were processed

 I Incomplete

-B. GPA Policy: Students must maintain a cumulative grade point average for all college-credited courses according to the following College schedule.
-GPA will be assessed after a student has attempted 12 college credited hours.
+B. Grade Point Average (GPA) Policy: Students must maintain a cumulative grade point average for all college-credited courses according to the following College schedule.
+GPA will be assessed after a student has attempted 1 college credit hours.
 (Note: Developmental courses will not count toward GPA calculation.)

-Minimum Required GPA Credit Hours
+Minimum Required Cumulative G.P.A G.P.A Credit Hours Cumulative Attempted

-Cumulative GPA Cumulative Attempted

-1.40 12
+1.40 1-17 credit hours

-1.50 18
+1.50 18-24 credit hours

-1.60 25
+1.60 25-36 credit hours

-1.75 37
+1.75 37-48 credit hours

-1.85 49
+1.85 49-59 credit hours

-2.00 Graduation
+2.00 60 credit hours and over (until graduation)

-C. Progress Policy: Students must maintain satisfactory progress for all courses.
-Satisfactory progress will be based on a cumulative successful completion of 67% of all credits attempted and will be assessed after a student has attempted 12 credit hours.
-For the purposes of calculating satisfactory progress, withdrawals made within the refund period will not count toward the calculation of progress.
+C. Academic Progress Policy: Students must maintain satisfactory progress for all courses.
+Satisfactory progress will be based on a cumulative successful completion of a minimum percentage of all credits attempted and will be assessed after a student has attempted 1 credit hours.
+The minimum completion percentage is based on a tiered scale, according to the number of cumulative credit hours attempted.

+For the purposes of calculating satisfactory progress, withdrawals made within the refund period will not count toward the calculation of progress when the student has not begun attendance in the course.

 A grade of "A," "B," "C," "D," "P" or "MP" will be considered a successful completion.
 However, a grade of "MP" cannot be given in the same course more than two times.
 On the third attempt, a grade of "MP" will be converted to a grade "F".